 Wednesday (Relapse Prevention) – Relapse prevention therapy helps you identify triggers (people, places, or things that may tempt you to use drugs or alcohol) and learn how to manage them appropriately.
 When you can deal with triggers and implement healthy relapse prevention strategies, you can achieve long-term sobriety.
 That’s why the entire focus of Wednesday IOP is relapse prevention.

 Thursday (Self-Acceptance) – Thursday IOP focuses on self-acceptance.
 Many people in recovery have a lot of shame and regret about their addiction or past behaviors, but until you can accept your past, present, and future, you won’t be able to heal.
 Self-acceptance is the key to inner healing.
 In the first half of Thursday’s session, we discuss core beliefs.
 The second half is reserved for building your self-esteem and self-worth so you are confident in all of your future endeavors.

 Friday (Skills Development) – Friday’s IOP is all about skills development.
 We will discuss healthy routines, daily living, and DBT/CBT skills in a group therapy format.
 These sessions can improve your ability to deal with stressful situations and prevent relapse.

 Find Out if Our New Jersey IOP is Right For You

 If you or someone you love is struggling with addiction and ready to begin recovery, we’re here to help.
-A qualified admissions coordinator is available 24 hours a day to take your call, verify your insurance, and assess your situation to find out which of our comprehensive addiction treatment programs are right for you.
+A qualified admissions coordinator is available 24 hours a day to take your call, verify your insurance, and assess your situation to find out which of our comprehensive addiction treatment programs in Northern New Jersey are right for you.
 Call now to get started.